COVID 19 – UPDATE AND CENTENNIAL WELLNESS RELAUNCH STRATEGY

 WHAT YOU NEED TO KNOW?

-Appointment booking procedures will look a little different; booking will now include a symptom screening.
-Patients will be asked to complete a self-screening tool either online or over the phone with one of our administrative staff at the time of booking as well as on the day of the appointment.
+Appointment booking procedures will continue to include a symptom screening.
+Patients will be asked to complete a self-screening tool online (screen will be emailed to you 2 hours prior to your appointment).
 Any person with symptoms or other cause for concern according to the screening tool will be asked not to attend their appointment and will be referred to call 811 for further instruction.

 INFECTION CONTROL AND OPERATIONAL PRACTICES